 Using natural gas to replace other fossil fuels can help decrease harmful pollution levels in various sectors, including the electric and transportation sectors.
 Unlike coal, the combustion of natural gas produces low levels of nitrogen oxides and virtually no particulate matter.
 This can help combat smog formation and poor air quality in areas already struggling with this issue.

 On the power grid, natural gas can produce electricity with up to 50% less carbon dioxide per kilowatt hour of energy produced than coal.
+Additionally, employing services such as these wireline services in Alberta can further increase the efficiency of these resources.
 Furthermore, natural gas combined-cycle power plants are more efficient than coal plants, with up to 60% more energy produced from a given amount of raw natural gas.

 However, relying on natural gas to replace other polluting fuels must be done with a strong push towards carbon-free alternatives such as wind and solar.
 Additionally, drilling for and transporting natural gas has environmental issues.
 For example, pipelines can cause habitat fragmentation and cross important areas from a wildlife perspective.
 Furthermore, methane leakage from pipelines can have big environmental problems as well.

 As a fossil fuel, natural gas emits significantly less carbon dioxide and fewer harmful air pollutants than oil or coal.
 When burned to generate electricity, it produces far fewer nitrogen oxides, sulfur dioxide, and particulate matter than the combustion of other fossil fuels.
 It also has the potential to reduce acid rain, a damaging environmental problem that affects crops, forests, and wildlife populations and can cause respiratory problems in humans.